 Through the Rocket Mortgage website or mobile app, users can easily upload financial details and get a loan decision in minutes.

 Rocket Mortgage provides fixed- or adjustable-rate home loans, mortgage refinancing, and jumbo loans.
-You can select the loan and interest rate, and then lock in the interest rate.
-They can e-sign and create the original application without speaking to anyone.
+You can select the loan and interest rate, and you can e-sign and create the original application without speaking to anyone.

 With your consent, Rocket Mortgage can verify your employment, income, and assets with your personal information and access to your financial institutions.
 Within minutes, you will find out the loan amount you qualify for.
 The determining criteria is primarily based on credit scores and debt-to-income ratios.